msabin/FlowForm/README.md

 This form runs the gamut of standard text forms, radio buttons, checklists, and page routing for a React-build Single-Page App, built using semantic HTML for a screen-readable, keyboard-navigable experience.

-This project was built using the React framework for JavaScript with Sass (SCSS) styling a single composite state of all the pages, stored to be sent as a new-user payload to a backend if connected to one.
+This project was built mobile-first using the React framework for JavaScript with Sass (SCSS) styling and a single composite state of all the pages, stored to be sent as a new-user payload to a backend if connected to one.

 ## Usage